yigityuce/YSignalSlot/README.md

 Advantages:
 - Almost everything is compile-time.
 So it is fast.
+- User defined signal names.
+- No installation, extends or MOC.
+It is header only.
+- It doesn't work like wiring something(or binding), it works like storing(or container).
 - It can be used with single slot function or unlimited slot functions.
 - “emit” function’s return type is pointer of your actual slot function’s return type and it can be any type.